ISIMIP3 simulation protocol

 1.2 Simulation round

-The ISIMIP3a part of the third round framework is dedicated to i) impact model evaluation and improvement and ii) detection and attribution of observed impacts according to the framework of IPCC AR5 Working Group II Chapter 18.
-To this end all simulations are forced by observed climate and direct human forcing and a de-trended version of the observed climate allowing for the generation of a “no climate change” baseline (counterfactual, if available).
+ISIMIP3a is dedicated to model evaluation or impact attribution.
+To this end simulations are forced by observed climate and direct human forcing.
+In addition, a de-trended version of the observed climate allows for the generation of a no climate change baseline (counterfactual, if available).

 To ensure consistency between ISIMIP3a and ISIMIP3b as well as the different experiments within a simulation round, we require that modelling groups use the same version of an impact model for the experiments in ISIMIP3a and ISIMIP3b.

-The ISIMIP3b part of the third simulation round is dedicated to a quantification of climate-related risks at different levels of climate change and direct human forcing.
-The Group 1 simulations refer to the pre-industrial and historical period of the CMIP6-based climate simulations.
-Group 2 covers all future projections assuming fixed 2015 levels of direct human forcing and different future projections of climate (SSP1-2.6, SSP3-7.0 and SSP5-8.5).
-Group 3 simulations account for future changes in the direct human forcing and are intended to be started once the corresponding direct human forcing input data is available.
+ISIMIP3b is dedicated to a quantification of climate-related risks at different levels of climate change and direct human forcing.
+The Group I simulations refer to the pre-industrial and historical period of the CMIP6-based climate simulations.
+Group II covers all future projections assuming fixed 2015 levels of direct human forcing and different future projections of climate (SSP1-2.6, SSP3-7.0 and SSP5-8.5).
+Group III simulations account for future changes in the direct human forcing and are intended to be started once the corresponding direct human forcing input data are available.

 To ensure consistency between ISIMIP3a and ISIMIP3b as well as the different experiments within a simulation round, we require that modelling groups use the same version of an impact model for the experiments in ISIMIP3a and ISIMIP3b.